Body Friendly Design The Principles of Kitchen Ergonomics

 Flexible Workspaces

-Adaptability simply means that the kitchen space can be used comfortably and efficiently by different users with different requirements and differing capabilities.
-Are you tall, short?
+Are you tall, short, somewhere in the middle?
 How far can you reach?
-If you cannot comfortably reach upper cabinets, then you do not want to store the most frequently used items there.
-If you cannot bend to reach lower cabinets, extensive pullouts may be a good option in your kitchen.
+If you cannot comfortably reach upper shelves, then you do not want to store frequently used items there.
+If you cannot easily bend to reach lower cabinets, extensive pullouts may be a necessary option in your kitchen.

-Your eyesight is a factor in planning illumination.
-Studies have shown that a person in his or her 50s with good eyesight still needs 100% more light to read by than that same person in his or her 20s.
+Numerous different studies have found that a person in his or her 50s with good eyesight still needs 100% more light to read by than that same person in his or her 20s.

 Adaptable to Every User